Sophie Lambert

 Emma MerzFarm Operations & Outreach Coordinator

-Emma Metz is almost a Loudoun native having lived in the county for 19 years.
+Emma grew up in Loudoun County and has lived here for 19 years.
 She received her bachelor’s degree in Sports and Recreation Management, with a minor in Business, from James Madison University in 2024.
 Recently, Emma completed her master’s degree in Supply Chain Management at Towson University.

 During her time at Towson, Emma worked as a Graduate Assistant for Competitive Sports at the campus recreation center.
 In this role, she supported sport clubs and intramural programs while supervising a team of approximately 20 student employees.
 She also taught indoor cycle classes and is looking to teach in the Northern Virginia area.
 Emma is excited to learn more about the Farm’s operations and to connect with members of the community and the CSA membership.
 Outside of work, she enjoys spending time with friends and family, as well as with her two cats, Stone and Storm.